panosstav/AutoregressiveModels/README.md

 The data files showcase the desirable format, not the values used.

 ## Getting Started
-Welcome to the world of time series forecasting using ARIMA and SARIMA models.
+Welcome to the world of time series forecasting using ARIMA and SARIMAX models.
 This guide will help you get started with forecasting time series data efficiently.

 ### ARIMA Forecasting